scottcolfer/scottcolfer.github.io/_posts/blogging.md

 I typically have at least 10-20 ideas swimming around in the pool of my Google Apps.
 Many of them have been incubated for weeks, sometimes months.
 They've all been refined at least once or twice and several of them have been discussed a few times.
 All of this helps to figure out the angle that makes them intersting, and to remove the angst from writing.

-# Choosing a topic
+# Choosing a topic: trust your instincts

 Choosing a topic has been easier since I've had my pool of ideas.
 I simply wait until a topic is particularly interesting to me - or until it's useful for solving a problem at work - or a specific opportunity crops-up to write for someone else.

 In the past I assumed that every idea I had necessitated a blog post.
 The list of titles became a 'to do' list and so writing became a stressful chore.
 This approach isn't fun.
 I've changed in the last few years and removed the anxiety.
 Now I view blog posts how I view products, prioritising the posts that are most valuable, useful, and feasible.
 The most useful lesson I've learned is to let things go.
 Thinking about something can be the an end in its own right and there's no need to write a post.
 This leaves space to write only what is most useful and most fun.

-# Writing the post
+# Writing the post: blitz it

 A decade into writing blog posts and I've got a pretty consistent process: